On the Necessity of Output Distribution Reweighting for Effective Class Unlearning: Experiments (cont.)

 \subsection{Running Time Analysis}

 We compare the wall-clock training time of each unlearning method on the CIFAR-100 dataset using a ResNet-18 backbone, measured on four NVIDIA A40 GPUs.
-As shown in~\cref{fig:runtime}, our proposed \textbf{RWFT-2-O} and \textbf{RWFT-O} methods are among the fastest, completing in 17.27 and 22.80 minutes respectively—significantly faster than standard retraining-based baselines like FT (s) and RL (30.47 s).
+As shown in~\cref{fig:runtime}, our proposed \textbf{TREW-2R} method is among the fastest, completing in 18.25s, which is significantly faster than standard retraining-based baselines like FT and RL.

-Importantly, all three of our methods — RWFT-2-O, RWFT-O, and RW-A — achieve optimal unlearning performance within just \textbf{10 epochs}.
+Importantly, both of our methods — TREW, and TREW-2R — achieve optimal unlearning performance within just \textbf{10 epochs}.
 This makes them highly efficient and scalable in practice, offering strong privacy guarantees at a fraction of the computational cost of full retraining.